casid/jte/DOCUMENTATION.md

 ## Raw output

-Sometimes it is required to output text as is.
-The `@raw` keyword can be used to open a raw section, that is unprocessed by jte.
+Sometimes, it is required to output text as is.
+Use the `@raw` keyword to open a raw section unprocessed by jte.

 ```html
 @raw